storyprotocol/documentation/docs/SDK Reference/sdk-royalty.md

 ### claimableRevenue

-Calculates the amount of revenue token claimable by a token holder at certain snapshot.
+Get total amount of revenue token claimable by a royalty token holder.

 | Method             | Type                                                                      |
 | ------------------ | ------------------------------------------------------------------------- |